paveljurca/notes/en/spectrum.md

 ![spectrum.exe](d/spectrum.png)

 Files are `0730.325, 0915.325, 1100.325, 1245.325, 1430.325, 1615.325 and 1800.325`.
 You're right, these're classes start times.
+325 is a proprietary file format used by the display.
 Now, where's the actual data, i.e. subjects, teachers, rooms and times?
 Luckily the [university information system](http://www.uis-info.com/en/index) we use has an [API](https://en.wikipedia.org/wiki/Web_API).
 You request a given URL with a room id as a parameter and get the room schedule for today.
 And because the world isn't perfect, it's not [JSON](https://developer.mozilla.org/en-US/docs/Glossary/JSON) but HTML.
 So we'll do some [web scraping](https://en.wikipedia.org/wiki/Web_scraping).
 The SPECTRUM text panel has of course it's own [charset table](https://en.wikipedia.org/wiki/ASCII#ASCII_printable_code_chart) to display czech chars and not exceed one byte.
 So we ought to remap non-ASCII chars and output bytes.
 So [pick the right tool for the job](http://c2.com/cgi/wiki?PickTheRightToolForTheJob).
 We'll do some [Perl](http://qntm.org/files/perl/perl.html)!

 On GNU/Linux you're all set but on Windows [Perl has to be installed](http://dwimperl.com/windows.html) first.
 We also install the [`LWP::Simple`](https://metacpan.org/pod/LWP::Simple) module to send [HTTP requests](https://pretty-rfc.herokuapp.com/RFC2616#GET) and to keep it *simple* at the same time